 House Enfranchisement – Is the lease eligible?

-In short the lease must have been originally granted for a term of at least 21 years – which is often referred to as “long leasehold”.
+In short, the right to buy your freehold is only available if your lease must was originally granted for a term of at least 21 years – which is often referred to as “long leasehold”.
 So the right to buy your freehold doesn’t apply if you only have say a monthly or yearly tenancy.

 6 Steps to start the enfranchisement process